Medically reviewed by Kristin Hall, FNP

 If you feel like you need more or less, you can adjust your sleep time accordingly based on how you feel during the day.

 If you’re the type of person that struggles to fall and stay asleep, making small changes to your lifestyle can have a surprisingly big impact.
-We’ve explained more about how you can improve your sleep in our guide to science-backed sleeping tips.

 Research tends to show that men who are overweight or obese have slightly lower amounts of testosterone than their peers.